 - Iron: strong, durable, but rough and unwieldy

-- Gold: either king of metals (leader role; Authority Equals Asskicking optional), or fancy but completely useless
+- Gold: either king of metals (The Leader, Authority Equals Asskicking optional), or fancy but completely useless

 - Copper: utility, cheapness, deformability

 - Lead: slow, heavy, impenetrable